metal-stack/metalctl/README.md

-# Metal CLI
+# metalctl

-*metalctl* is the command line client to access metal.
+*metalctl* is the command line client to access the [metal-api](https://github.com/metal-stack/metal-api).

 ## Installation